 The port is an open platform for research and development.
 By bringing people and ideas together, we are shaping the port of the future.

 Along with startups, scale-ups, accelerators, investment funds, government and knowledge institutions, Port of Antwerp-Bruges is creating a strong ecosystem that supports and accelerates innovation.
-We are opening up the port area as a testing ground where ideas and projects can be safely tested in a real industrial environment.
+Innovating together, we are opening up the port area as a testing ground where ideas and projects can be safely tested in a real industrial environment.